g5ostXa/archbase/arch-lvm-luks.md

 ```bash
 useradd USERNAME -m -G wheel
 ```
-- Set password for initial user:
+Set password for initial user:
 ```bash
 passwd USERNAME
 ```
-- Create main user with systemd-homed `UID=60186` (this step needs to be done after reboot):
+Create main user with systemd-homed `UID=60186` (this step needs to be done after reboot):
 ```bash
 homectl create USERNAME --disk-size=BYTES --storage=luks --umask=0077 --member-of=audio,avahi,dbus,git,groups,input,libvirt,lp,optical,power,users,uucp,uuidd,video,wheel
 ```

 ## Wheel and sudo
-- Access the sudoers file using vim:
+Access the sudoers file using vim:
 ```bash
 EDITOR=vim visudo
 ```
+> [!NOTE]
-_**Note**_: To let anyone in the wheel group use sudo, uncomment this line:
+> To let anyone in the wheel group use sudo, uncomment this line:
 ```vim
 %wheel ALL=(ALL:ALL) ALL
 ```